Probate Q&A Series

 • Use the correct form and format required by the clerk.

-• Address any objections or questions raised at the hearing.
+• Address any objections or questions raised through the estate proceeding.

-• Obtain the clerk’s order settling the account.
+• Obtain the clerk’s approval or order settling the account.

-• Distribute remaining assets and file a petition for discharge.
+• Distribute remaining assets and apply for discharge.

 Contact Pierce Law Group for Help with Final Accountings